Cannabis Concentrates Guide: THC Oils, Hash, Wax, Shatter & Dabs

-Kief is the most basic of the THC concentrates.
-It is a powder-like substance that lives on cannabis flowers.
-If you own a grinder with a small reservoir at the bottom, known as a kief catcher, you are probably familiar with kief.
+If you own a grinder with a screen and a small reservoir at the bottom, known as a kief catcher, you are probably familiar with this type of concentrate.

-Hash is, basically, pressed kief or compressed resin.
-There is finger hash, bubble hash, dry sift.
-To make hash, THC rich trichomes are separated from the cannabis plant and condensed with high temperature and pressure.
+To make hash, THC-rich trichomes are separated from the cannabis plant and condensed with high temperature and pressure.
 It is highly potent.

 In this Leafly video, you’ll learn the cannabis craftsmanship on how to make hash.

 Rosin is a sticky substance created when heat and compression meet a bud of cannabis flower.
 Unlike hash which is made with just trichomes, rosin is made with the entire cannabis bud.

 Rosin has a clear, yellow-golden color like shatter but stickier with more viscosity.